 However, it is not necessary to be hyper-vigilant and convey a sense of alarm.
-Instead, keep the fun factor going while your child takes care of herself:

 The more you involve your child in planning and preparedness, the more she will feel in control.
 Ned Johnson, co-author of The Self-Driven Child, in an exclusive conversation with ParentCircle, says, “Doing things to increase our sense of control can be a source of future resilience.”

 You can also use this opportunity to inculcate good habits in your child - habits such as washing hands with soap before meals or after playing, eating healthy and getting good sleep.

 Talk about all the efforts being made in your city or country to keep people safe and healthy.
 Reassure your child that organizations and individuals are involved in vaccinating as many people as possible and country-wide everyone is working together to look after each other.
 Give examples of success stories.